bumprat/go-snake-game/README.md

 ## Controls

-use `arrow keys` to change move direction
+use `arrow keys` to change direction

 `esc` to end game